jmaciascaceresusach/abc_sales_objective_approximat/README.md

 **ABC_SALES_OBJECTIVE_APPROXIMAT**

-This is the v0.3 repository of the application of the ABC method in a pricing case study.
+This is the v0.4 repository of the application of the ABC method in a pricing case study.

 Below are the statements for the build of the project.

+Summary:
+- Project Structure: The project has an organized structure with separate directories for source code (src), header files (include), input data (data/input), and output data (data/output).
+- ABC Method Implementation: The project implements the Approximate Bayesian Computation (ABC) method to simulate and predict product prices.
+The ABCMethod class in ABCMethod.cpp contains the main logic for refining parameters, simulating future prices, and calculating probabilities.
+- Data Handling: The project uses various data structures such as SKUData to store information about products and their price ranges.
+The DataLoader class is responsible for loading data from CSV and text files.
+- Simulation: The SimulationEngine class in SimulationEngine.cpp is responsible for running the simulations.
+It handles data preparation, running multiple simulation iterations, and logging results.
+- Flexible configuration: The project allows configuring simulation parameters such as the number of iterations, tolerance, and days to simulate through a configuration file (simulation_config_initial.txt).
+- Detailed outputs: The program generates detailed log files (simulation_log) and statistics (statistics_simulations) for each simulation, allowing for later analysis of the results.
+- Handling multiple SKUs: The project can simulate for a specific SKU or for all available SKUs, making it flexible for different usage scenarios.
+- Use of advanced statistical techniques: The code implements calculations of historical trends, seasonality, autocorrelation, and volatility to adjust future price probabilities.
+- Error handling: The code includes input data checks and error handling to ensure program robustness.
+- Build tools: The project uses CMake and has a Makefile, making it easy to compile in different environments.

 ---

 ## Build

-This is the v0.3 repository of the application of the ABC (Approximate Bayesian Computation) method in a pricing case study.
+This is the v0.4 repository of the application of the ABC (Approximate Bayesian Computation) method in a pricing case study.

 Below are the statements for the build of the project.